 12.2.
-HIV Pre- /Post-Test Counseling
+HIV Pre-/Post-Test Counseling

-HIV testing is required at each scheduled HPTN 084-01 study visit, for as long as the participant is found to not be HIV infected.
+HIV testing is required at each scheduled HPTN 084 study visit for as long as participant is not found to be HIV infected.

 Each site is encouraged to develop a Standard Operating Procedure (SOP) for this counseling.
 It is suggested that the SOP be site-specific and the following elements be incorporated: